-The action under this area should be to develop a brand for the statistics produced in the Community though designing a logo and creating a theme/catch-phrase that would create an identity and perception that the products are of high quality and in accordance with the principles of the CARICOM Code of Good Statistical Practices, the CARICOM Quality Assurance Framework and the Fundamental Principles of Official Statistics.
-The brand should be recognised for principles such as professional independence, integrity and confidentiality.
+The action under this area will be to develop a brand for the statistics produced in the Community.
+Designing a logo and creating a theme/catch-phrase that would create an identity and perception that the products are of high quality and in accordance with the principles of the CARICOM Code of Good Statistical Practices, the CARICOM

+Quality Assurance Framework and the Fundamental Principles of Official Statistics.
+The brand should be recognised for principles such as professional independence, integrity, confidentiality, sound methodology and relevance.